amritsinha06072022/amritsinha06072022/README.md

 # Amrit Sinha

-Artificial Intelligence MSci student at King's College London, interested in machine learning amd quantitative finance.
+Artificial Intelligence MSci student at King's College London, interested in machine learning and quantitative finance.

 ## About Me